microsoft/TypeScript-Handbook/pages/Classes.md

 let employee = new Employee("Bob");

 animal = rhino;
-animal = employee; // Error: Animal and Employee are not compatible
+animal = employee; // Error: 'Animal' and 'Employee' are not compatible
 ```

 In this example, we have an `Animal` and a `Rhino`, with `Rhino` being a subclass of `Animal`.